Dear Readers and Colleagues,

 On March 12, 2020, when there were in the world more than 118,000 cases of COVID-19 infection in 114 countries, and 4,291 people have lost their lives, the President of OMS made the assessment that COVID-19 could be characterized as a pandemic.
 At present, this pandemic is spreading more and more.
 Today, May 7, 2020, the Confirmed cases are 3 634 172, the confirmed deaths are 251 446, the confirmed countries, areas or territories with cases are 212.

 Reports from China, Europe, and North America are enormous, particularly in the fast form of a letter to Editors.
-On the contrary, data from Africa, most the countries of Asia and South America, are scarce.
+On the contrary, data from Africa, most of the countries of Asia and South America, are scarce.
 The Mediterranean Journal of Hematology has a good diffusion in these countries.
-Hence, our idea and ambition are to become the journal most informative of the spread of COVID-19 in these countries.
-Therefore I invite all the readers of our Journal, working as doctors or nurses, treating in the hospital or at home, patients with COVID-19 infection, to send a Letter to the Editor in Chief of the MJHID, email@example.com, to inform their clinical and laboratory experience.
+Hence, our idea and ambition are to become the journal most informative on the spread of COVID-19 in these countries.
+Therefore I invite all the readers of our Journal, working as doctors or nurses, treating in the hospital or at home, patients with COVID-19 infection, to send a Letter to the Editor in Chief of the MJHID, firstname.lastname@example.org, to inform their clinical and laboratory experience.
 The Editor will provide to put free online in the site of the journal their scientific contribution when considered valid for the knowledge of this disease in their country.
 The letter to the Editor (no more than 1000 words) should be written according to the author- guideline of the Journal.
 At the end of this year, the best letters, reviewed by the authors on the suggestion of talented reviewers, could be published online in a supplementary issue covered by PUBMED and possibly by Web of Science.

 Looking forward to your participation in this initiative.